liangzheng816/OfficeDocs-SharePoint/migration/migration-assessment-scan-long-onedrive-urls.md

 > [!NOTE]
 > There's a 400-character limit on the directory path to a file in SharePoint.

-After the migration, the file path looks like the following:
+After the migration, the file path looks like the following example:

 `Personal/bobsmith_contoso_com/Documents/Folder1/Folder2`